International Institute of Los Angeles

 UPDATE: The City Council approved the Historic-Cultural Monument (HCM) nomination for the International Institute of Los Angeles on May 19, 2021.

-The International Institute was established in Boyle Heights in 1914 as a branch of the YWCA (Young Women’s Christian Association).
+The International Institute was established in 1914 under the YWCA (Young Women’s Christian Association) as part of the nationwide International Institute Movement.
 Its mission was to “serve women and girls coming from Europe and the Orient and to assist the foreign communities in their adjustment to life in this country.”
-One of the Institute’s earliest projects was to meet Japanese picture brides at the L.A.
+In Los Angeles, one of the organization's earliest projects was to meet Japanese picture brides at the L.A.
 Harbor and help them resettle into their new lives in Los Angeles.

 The Spanish Colonial Revival building features two courtyards, one at the front behind the wall along Boyle Avenue, and one just inside the doors.
 The architects of this building were Webber & Spaulding, a prominent architecture firm in Los Angeles in the 1920s.
 The firm was well-known for their elegant Spanish Colonial Revival projects in San Marino, Claremont (at Pomona College), and Palos Verdes.